 It is built for durability and accuracy and is mainly used in HVAC, where accuracy is important.

-For those who want a quality top-end meter than this is a good one to get.
+For those who want a quality top-end meter, then this is a good one to get.

 The HoldPeak HP-90series is a good mid-range meter.

 If you don’t want a cheap meter but don’t exactly want a high-dollar unit, this one is a nice compromise between the two.

-Most any meter can be used in automotive repair as long as it takes accurate measurements and is well-built.
+Almost any meter can be used in automotive repair as long as it takes accurate measurements and is well-built.

-Getting a cheap unit is always a option just remember their not built for lots of use and the buttons will start to go bad when used a lot.
+Getting a low-cost unit is always an option; just remember they are not built for lots of use, and the buttons will start to go bad when used a lot.

-Low-cost units are good for the occasional use, while a better mid to high range units best if it is to be used a lot.
+Low-cost units are good for the occasional use, while better mid to high-range units are best if it is to be used a lot.